Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 Adopting the Array API standard in scikit-learn was not a straightforward task and required us to overcome some challenges.
 In this section, we cover the two most significant challenges:

 - The Array API Standard is a subset of NumPy's API.
-- Compiled code that only run on CPUs that was written in C, C++, or Cython.
+- Compiled code that only runs on CPUs because it was written in C, C++, or Cython.

 ### Array API Standard is a subset of NumPy's API